What is a building consent?

 Step 2 – Prepare and submit your building consent application

-Use the Building Consent application form (hard copies are available from the Customer Service Centre).
+Use the Building Consent application via the local authority portal which is available on their website.
 The form must be completed by the property owner or their authorised agent, e.g architect, engineer, draughtsman or builder.

 Step 3 – Reviewing your application

-It is compulsory for building consent applications (except solid fuel heaters) to go through a pre-lodgement assessment process.
-The process is called ‘PlanSmart’ (Hastings District Council only) and consists of a meeting (optional but recommended ) and an assessment of your application before it is officially lodged.
+It is compulsory for building consent applications to go through a pre-lodgement assessment process.
+The process is called ‘Vetting’ and consists of a an assessment of your application before it is officially lodged.

 Standard of documents